Braunjack03/project-stingray-web/README.md

 - We'll use trunk-based development.
     - Developers will work out of short-lived feature branches
     - After testing, developers will open a pull request to merge their branch into master
-- The master branch will be automatically deployed to (http://dev.madeintampabay.org/) after each merge
+- The development branch will be automatically deployed to (http://dev.madeintampabay.org/) after each merge
-- All features will have written requirements and/or wireframe diagrams
+- All new frontend features will have written requirements and/or wireframe diagrams
-- Non-functional requirements such as logging and good security must not be ignored
+- Non-functional requirements such as logging and good security are important
 - We're using Intertia.js so we don't have to spend time developing an API layer
-- We'll write functional tests for important site features
+- We'll write functional tests for important site features (TODO)
 - We want to build as quickly as possible without compromising quality
 - Minimize code duplication keep things DRY (don't repeat yourself)